xaur/decred-proposals/drafts/awards.md

 ## Financial Considerations

 The only funds requested are those that go to the rewards.

-// Assuming 3-6 awards, that would be 3000-6000 DCR
+- // Assuming 3-6 awards, that would be 3000-6000 DCR
-// Perhaps an alternative format to consider would be to award the 3 best (B)IPs that have improved Decred which would then limit the 'costing' of this proposal.
+- // Perhaps an alternative format to consider would be to award the 3 best (B)IPs that have improved Decred which would then limit the 'costing' of this proposal.

 The author of this proposal does not request payment.

 I hope the media team does not request payment as well as I feel it undermines/complicates the process or worse, make us come off looking like we are trying to profiteer from the award.

-// This may be wishful thinking on my part so will budget in here
+- // This may be wishful thinking on my part so will budget in here
-// [budget to complete later]
+- // [budget to complete later]
-// --> Perhaps they could be compensated by community donations (risky as there may be no donors...)
+- // Perhaps they could be compensated by community donations (risky as there may be no donors...)
-// ---> What about corporate sponsorship?
+- // What about corporate sponsorship?
 (Would they go for this?
 Will this look bad?
 Worse, BACKFIRE?)
-// --> Could be used as proof of 'work' for aspiring media contractors... (maybe nobody will take the bite)
+- // Could be used as proof of 'work' for aspiring media contractors... (maybe nobody will take the bite)

 ## Execution

 Award recipients will be nominated by existing coding contractors since no other group would have the required knowledge of which improvement protocols or ideas were used.
 Award recipients and their corresponding (B)IPs could be verified by everybody else in during the 'In Discussion' phase of the Politea process.
 The recipients will all be mentioned by name along with their contribution in during the 'Voting" phase of the Politea process.

-// Our contractors only need to identify the idea and author(s) involved so this should not take long.
+- // Our contractors only need to identify the idea and author(s) involved so this should not take long.
-// Could just post the question on Matrix (I believe all contractors use Matrix...)
+- // Could just post the question on Matrix (I believe all contractors use Matrix...)

 Outreach to (B)IP authors should be done by individuals well known, ideally both within the Decred community and also on social media.
 Direct contact should be sought with the authors first followed by contact over social media channels.
 Permission for a short video interview (30 minutes) would be sought and should focus on the reason the (B)IP was created.

-// I'm thinking: checkmate, richard red, exitus, permabull nino, jz, ammarooni, svitekpavel [feel free to add your name here!]
+- // I'm thinking: checkmate, richard red, exitus, permabull nino, jz, ammarooni, svitekpavel [feel free to add your name here!]
-// They've not been approached yet!
+- // They've not been approached yet!

 Since we would know who the reward recipients will be in advance of the recipients themselves, we should take the opportunity to prepare some media pieces for release.
 The topics to focus on should include:

 - Reason the (B)IP was created, the problem that it identifies and addresses
 - Any barriers faced in putting the idea forward, any push back from the intended community
 - Any limitations of the original infrastructure (things that our DCPs address) that would have resulted in more seamless integration
-// who would be willing to write?
+- // who would be willing to write?
 Do we need to vet the documents?
 I would be happy to but I also realize to the community I am a reasonably unknown entity (by choice).

 Our media pieces should also take the opportunity to highlight how funding was obtained to promote our self sovereign treasury and to distinguish it from how other cryptocurrency projects are funded.

-// Obtaining expression of interest for social media personnel, interviewers, bloggers, etc.
+- // Obtaining expression of interest for social media personnel, interviewers, bloggers, etc.
-// If they do this for a fee we might be perceived as just doing this as a PR stunt which may alienate the award winners...
+- // If they do this for a fee we might be perceived as just doing this as a PR stunt which may alienate the award winners...

 ## Issues

-- Treatment of (B)IPs that were 'inherited' before Decred started --> Will need to get numbers and (B)IPs that fall into category.
+- Treatment of (B)IPs that were 'inherited' before Decred started
+  - Will need to get numbers and (B)IPs that fall into category.
 Current thought is that we need to define a start point or we may have too many reward recipients.
---> How to deal with ideas that clearly originated from other projects which did not necessarily originate as (B)IPs... e.g. CSPP (credit: jet_user)
+  - How to deal with ideas that clearly originated from other projects which did not necessarily originate as (B)IPs... e.g. CSPP (credit: jet_user)

 - Recipients may reject our reward or decline being interviewed.
---> We could still spin this in a good light e.g: still publicly acknowledge that a (B)IP was incorporated into Decred because we agree it is a good proposal, how it betters Decred.
+  - We could still spin this in a good light e.g: still publicly acknowledge that a (B)IP was incorporated into Decred because we agree it is a good proposal, how it betters Decred.
---> We can highlight how Decred seeks to incorporate sound ideas which may originate from other projects
+  - We can highlight how Decred seeks to incorporate sound ideas which may originate from other projects

 - What form the reward should take?
---> A tacky trophy?
+  - A tacky trophy?
 Giant paper wallet?
 Honorary contractor giant 'cheque'?
---> Something more technical (to illustrate something decred specific would be ideal)...
+  - Something more technical (to illustrate something decred specific would be ideal)...
-----> Artwork or something that could be anchored into DCRTime (allowing us to show off DCRTime...)
+    - Artwork or something that could be anchored into DCRTime (allowing us to show off DCRTime...)
-----> Could we tie this into the launch of the DEX somehow?
+    - Could we tie this into the launch of the DEX somehow?

 - If this is successful, should it continue or be a one off affair?

 - COULD THE MEDIA PUBLICITY BACKFIRE?

-*** INTERESTED IN HELPING OUT, ADD YOUR DETAILS BELOW ***
+*** **INTERESTED IN HELPING OUT, ADD YOUR DETAILS BELOW** ***